mulesoft-catalyst/custom-notifications-smart-connector/README.md

 * Mule application usage

 #### Connector Installation (Publishing into Exchange)
 Execute the following steps on the folder where the project was cloned.
-This is only required if you're publishing the connector into Exchange.
 1. Make sure to replace the <groupId> tag on the pom.xml with your organization ID.
 2. Execute the following in a terminal/cmd/shell:
 ```mvn deploy -DskipTests```